Make Your Mobile App Or Game A Great First-Time Experience

 Stick to the formula and eliminate confusion.
 Users bring their own experience and expectations from other apps, so make sure to follow these standard rules.
 Being familiar means that users know what to do, what to expect and how to behave when clicking, scrolling and trying an app.
 If you want to bring in a new function that’s totally awesome, then you need to test it.
 Test it on others and make sure they agree with you that the brand new function is as awesome and intuitive that you think yourself.

 Do you remember KISS - Keep It Simple Stupid?
-The same applies for app design.
+The same applies to the app design.
 Skip a cluttered interface.
 A few colors and one font is a good rule.
 This helps your users with decisions because they want to know what to do and where to click asap.